Mendip transmitting station: Description

 The station is owned and operated by Arqiva (which acquired National Grid Wireless, previously Crown Castle).

-Until 2008 a GRP aerial cylinder, containing the analogue television transmitting antennas, was mounted at the top of the mast, bringing the total height of the structure to 305 m.
+Until 2008 a glass-reinforced plastic aerial cylinder, containing the analogue television transmitting antennas, was mounted at the top of the mast, bringing the total height of the structure to 305 m.
 With a mean height of 596 m above sea level, these antennas were among the highest in the UK.
 They were removed in 2010, the antenna cylinder being replaced with a new antenna assembly, ready for digital switchover later that year.
 The present assembly is slightly shorter than the previous cylinder, causing the overall mast height to be reduced from 305 m to 293 m.

-There are red aircraft warning lamps (six sets of two lights) on the mast and two lights on top.
-The lights were upgraded in February 2007 to comply with CAA 2000 Air Navigation Order, designed to prevent low flying aircraft from hitting the mast.
-The mast was repainted during 2007.

-The mast can be seen from as far away as Puriton during the day and the red aircraft warning lights make it visible at night from pretty much anywhere on the Somerset Levels and the Vale of Glamorgan near Cardiff.
+There are red aircraft warning lamps (six sets of two lights) on the mast, and two lights on top.
+The mast can be seen from as far away as Puriton during the day, and the aircraft warning lights make it visible at night from most of the Somerset Levels and from areas of South Wales, such as the high ground near the Wenvoe transmitting station.